Composite Short-path Nonadiabatic Holonomic Quantum Gates: THE CONSTRUCTION OF THE DYNAMICAL HADAMARD GATE

 where $\bm{\sigma}_{i=x,z}$ are the Pauli operators composed of two basis $|0\rangle$ and $|1\rangle$.
 Furthermore, we choose $(\tilde{\Omega}_0\tilde{\Omega}_1)/\Delta_{01}= \Delta_{0}-\Delta_{1} = \sqrt{2}\Omega_{eff}$, the corresponding evolution operator is

 with $\theta'=\Omega_{eff}t$.
 Therefore, we can implement the H gate in one step by setting $\theta'= \pi/2$.
-To optimize the dynamical H gate scheme, we let $\Delta_{1}=j\tilde{\Omega}_1 (j\geq0)$, and find the optimal value of $j$ that maximizes the fidelity of the dynamical H gate under decoherence, as shown in Fig. \ref{Fig6}(b) in the maintext.
+To optimize the dynamical H gate, we set $\Delta_{1}=j\tilde{\Omega}_1 (j\geq0)$, and find the optimal value of $j$ that maximizes the fidelity of the dynamical H gate under decoherence, as shown in Fig. \ref{Fig6}(b) in the maintext.